mikeireland/pyxao/README.md

 these needs.
 The codes I've found are:

 a: COMPASS (http://compass.lesia.obspm.fr).
-This doesn't seem to be publicly available (an email didn't go anywhere) and much of this documentation is in French.
+This doesn't seem to be publicly available and much of this documentation is in French.
 It also appears very complex.

 b: OOMAO (https://github.com/rconan/OOMAO).
 No longer actively supported (see CEO) but